mmegally/4DFlow-sim/README.md

 # 4DFlow-sim
-This is a repository storing the code developed to simulate 4DFlow/4DFlowP operations from CFD data.
+This is a repository for scripts developed to simulate 4DFlow/4DFlowP operations from CFD data.